Put simply, many of the best candidates don’t apply anymore. It’s on you and your team to get proactive, and go out and find them!

 Even if you personally run the whole process from search to offer acceptance, or you have a team of full-cycle recruiters, creating a clear delineation between sourcing and recruiting helps you measure performance far more effectively and ensures that nothing slips through the gaps (more on this later).

-2. Plan your sourcing strategy
+2. Plan your strategy for sourcing candidates

 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin